muratk3n/thirdwave/en/README.md

 "@KlasfeldReports

-A Trump-appointed judge just dismissed what he called a "creative" lawsuit asking to block certification of the vote in Georgia, in what an Assistant AG called a bid to roll back the clock to Jim Crow"
+A Trump-appointed judge just dismissed what he called a 'creative' lawsuit asking to block certification of the vote in Georgia, in what an Assistant AG called a bid to roll back the clock to Jim Crow"